Who can apply?

 - Be an Australian citizen, permanent resident or a New Zealand citizen and have entered Australia on a valid passport

-- Be available to undertake testing on weekdays and weekends at various locations in Melbourne (refer to dates schedule)
+- Be available to undertake testing on weekdays and weekends at various locations in Melbourne and various locations across Victoria (refer to dates schedule)

 Previous unsuccessful candidates are eligible to re-apply.

 FRV does not recommend or endorse the use of external providers or individuals selling recruitment services, or those claiming association with the FRV firefighter recruitment selection process.
 Nor does FRV endorse the payment of such services.
 Furthermore, FRV is not represented or affiliated with any providers, services or individuals who claim to have associations with FRV or the firefighter recruitment department.

 - You must be an Australian citizen, permanent resident or a New Zealand citizen who has entered Australia on a valid passport.

 - You must comply and be fully vaccinated (boosted) against COVID-19.